Curious about all things twins? I learned a lot about twins during my pregnancy. Here are 11 interesting facts about twins you probably didn’t know.

 These folks will be working hard and fast to ensure a safe and healthy delivery for your twins.
 It’ll be a crowded room, but it’s nice to know you’re taken care of and are in good hands.”

 9. How can I have a healthy twin pregnancy?

-There’s no formula that will guarantee you against bed rest, pre-eclampsia, or other complications.
+There’s no formula that will guarantee against bed rest, pre-eclampsia, or other complications.

-Given that I had only a few more weeks to reach my goal of 24 pounds, I ate like a pig.
-I’m talking smoothies, burgers, spoonfuls of Nutella.
-Really gross unhealthy stuff.
+Given that I wasn’t exactly close to reaching my goal of 24 pounds by 24 weeks, I ate just about anything.
+I’m talking smoothies, burgers, spoonfuls of Nutella—really unhealthy stuff.
 And while I gained the weight, I also brought on more complications and sluggishness.

-So my advice is to stick to healthy food.
-It’s not easy eating all that food, so consider buying a juicer or making smoothies.
-You’re able to sidestep all that chewing by blending it up and downing it one easy to drink meal.
+So, my advice is to stick to healthy food.
+It’s not always easy eating a lot of calories, so consider buying a juicer or making smoothies.
+You’re able to sidestep all that chewing by blending it up and downing it one easy-to-drink meal.

-It’s easy to assume that resting means you’re not doing anything.
-That’s far from the truth!
+It’s easy to assume that resting means you’re not doing anything, but that’s far from the truth!
 As you rest, you’re devoting your energy to creating your babies.
-On the surface you’re not breaking a sweat but your body is just as consumed with being pregnant as if you were out and about.
+On the surface, you’re not breaking a sweat, but your body is just as consumed with being pregnant as if you were out and about.